bjquast/DCRequestAPI/README.md

 # DCRequestAPI

-The DCRequestAPI should provide access to data stored in one or more [DiversityCollection](https://www.diversityworkbench.net/dwb_main.html) database instances.
+The DCRequestAPI provide access to data stored in one or more [DiversityCollection](https://www.diversityworkbench.net/dwb_main.html) database instances.
-It uses ElasticSearch to provide fast search options.
-The DCRequestAPI handles access rights as set in Withholding fields in DiversityCollection database.
+It uses ElasticSearch to implement fast search options.
+The DCRequestAPI handles access rights as set in `Withholding`-fields in DiversityCollection database.
-Logged on users have access to all data in their projects, unauthrorized users can only access public data.
+Logged in users have access to all data in their projects, unauthrorized users can only access public data.

 ## Setup